AstrobioMike/AstrobioMike.github.io/R/more_indexing.md

 <center><img src="{{ site.url }}/images/R_vec_index_TF1.png"></center>
 <br>
-So you might be able to see where this is going now, when we provided that conditional statement `y >= 6` within our subsetting brackets, R was doing this and returning only the positions where the condition resolved to `TRUE`:
+So you might be able to see where this is going now; if we instead provide that conditional statement `y >= 6` within our subsetting brackets, R will resolve it to a vector of `TRUE/FALSE` values and then return only the values for positions where the condition resolves to `TRUE`:

 ```R
 y # the whole vector